 a transmembrane protein channel that opens or closes in response to a particular stimulus

-an active transport protein in a cell membrane that uses ATP to transport hydrogen ions out of a cell against their concentration gradient, generating a membrane potential in the process
+active transport proteins in a cell membrane that use ATP to transport hydrogen ions (H+, which are protons)out of a cell against their concentration gradient

-the coupling of the "downhill" diffusion of one substance to the "uphill" transport of another against its own concentration gradient
+the coupling of a "downhill" diffusion of one substance to the "uphill" movement of another substance against its own concentration gradient

 the cellular secretion of biological molecules by the fusion of vesicles containing them with the plasma membrane

-a type of endocytosis in which large particulate substances are taken up by a cell; carried out by some protists and by certain immune cells of animals
+type of endocytosis in which large particulate substances or small organisms are taken up by a cell.
+It's carried out by some protists and by certain immune cells of animals.

 a type of endocytosis in which the cell ingests extracellular fluid and its dissolved solutes